xenago/win-scripts/3d/README.md

     * Set up 3D resolutions and configuration as desired for your setup
       * The only ones I have used are 1080p24 and 720p60 as those are the only ones relevant for my display, but supposedly [720p50 is supported by the 3D Blu-ray standard as well](https://www.videohelp.com/hd)

-2. Install [PotPlayer](https://www.videohelp.com/software/PotPlayer/old-versions), performing the full codec install (including Intel MVC, this works on AMD and Nvidia as well)
+2. Install [PotPlayer](https://www.videohelp.com/software/PotPlayer/old-versions), performing the full codec install (including the Intel MVC decoder - it works with AMD CPUs too).

 3. Configure PotPlayer to decode 3D MVC and output with Nvidia 3D Vision